douglassimonsen/redshift_upload/README.md

 18) Allow you to specify multiple files if you specify all column types
 19) Properly log things
 --20) split functionality into multiple files
+21) Create a blank aws_creds.json to explain how it should look